 “Contemporary British art has had a global impact,” explained Als.
 “Visionaries such as Peter Doig, Chris Offili, Lynette Yiadom-Boakye, and Celia Paul define a post-YBA aesthetic that puts the personal to the forefront.
 Whether drawing from life, or the life of the imagination, these artists are inspired by the figurative.
 Sometimes the figures are family members, or bodies that the painter invents living and dancing and stretching in scenes based on moments experienced in real life.
 So doing, the artist showcases his or her interest in the complex and rich relationship between the seen, and the seer.
 Paul, Yiadom-Boakye, and Crosby each create a world based on intimacy—the intimacy of the dreamer recording the sitter dreaming in a new England or colony, not uninfluenced by the politics of inclusion, with its fascinating aura of unapologetic feminism, blackness, the body sheathed in difference.”

-To complement this exhibition, Als has also selected a group of paintings by artists of significance to Paul.
-These works, along with an additional painting by Paul, are on display in the Center’s Long Gallery on the fourth floor.
+To complement this exhibition, Als also selected a group of paintings by artists of significance to Paul.
+These works, along with an additional painting by Paul, were on display in the Center’s Long Gallery on the fourth floor.

-This exhibition is accompanied by a brochure (which is available in the gallery and online), and following the final exhibition in 2020, the Center will publish a volume of Als’s personal reflections on Paul, Yiadom-Boakye, and Crosby.
+Celia Paul was accompanied by a brochure (which is available online), and following the final exhibition in 2020, the Center will publish a volume of Als’s personal reflections on Paul, Yiadom-Boakye, and Crosby.